blogtheristo/blogtheristo/README.md

 ⭐ [the Project Portfolio](<https://blogtheristo.github.io/portfolio/>).

-# Interesting to me
+# Interesting to Me

-## Building the DWS platform for the intelligent industries
+## Building the DWS 6.0 Platform for Intelligent Industries for Sustainability

 ### Solving the Climate change

-There is a need for a global industrial map application similar to covid-map that.
+There is a need for a global industrial map application similar to a covid-map.
-Application that shows in real time every carbon emissive device operating.
+An application that shows in real time every carbon-emissive device operating.
-App that shows a dashboard and its wall  carbon emission reductions / and improvements on a map showing local situation.
+An app that shows a dashboard and its wall of carbon emission reductions and improvements on a map showing the local situation.
-Virtual Reality platform dws can solve this need;
+A virtual reality platform (DWS) can solve this need.
-There will be consumer competitions available, Environmental prizes,
-Wall of fame cities, companies, products, people, what not.
+There will be consumer competitions available, Environmental prizes, wall of fame for cities, companies, products, people, and more.
-Because your device operating causing emissions are the problem; it will be addressed;
+Because your device operating and causing emissions is the problem, it will be addressed soon.
-soon.
 What is measured and followed are sooner fixed.
 Let's make this a fun journey 🥰😊🍀🍀🍀🍀🍀.
 Achievements work better than restrictions.